python-zeroconf/python-zeroconf/README.rst

 0.32.0 Beta 2 (Unreleased)
 ==========================

+* Ensure fresh ServiceBrowsers see old_record as None when replaying the cache (#793)

+  This is fixing ServiceBrowser missing an add when the record is already in the cache.

 * Pass both the new and old records to async_update_records (#792) @bdraco

   Pass the old_record (cached) as the value and the new_record (wire)